getsolus/budgie-translations/README.md

 # budgie-translations

-Budgie Desktop Translations is the official repository for the [Budgie Desktop](https://github.com/solus-project/budgie-desktop).
+Budgie Desktop Translations is the official translations repository for the [Budgie Desktop](https://github.com/solus-project/budgie-desktop).
 All changes here come from two places:

 1. Manual updating of the base `budgie-desktop.pot` file
 2. Our [Weblate Instance](https://translate.getsol.us)